Akron Zips football: Punt Returns

-Zips in professional football
+Notable NFL Alumni

 Akron has produced a total of 10 NFL draft selections.

 The following "Active" and "All-Star" lists account for past and present University of Akron football players that have participated in the National Football League, the Canadian Football League, and the Arena Football League.

 Active

 As of December 2016, there are a total of 7 Zips listed on team rosters in the NFL, CFL, and AFL.